Why Does Weed Make You Tired (and How to Avoid It)

 Weed Strains that Make You Feel Tired

-Here are ten popular strains of marijuana that have been reported by consumers as producing drowsy effects:
+Here are ten popular strains of marijuana that have been reported by consumers as producing drowsy effects.
+If you want a good night's rest after smoking, these may be the best strains for sleep.

 1. Wedding Cake (aka Triangle Mints #23): This indica strain is known for its relaxing and euphoric effects.
 It is often used to treat stress, anxiety, and loss of appetite.